HomeLatest NewsIndustryIndia may ease access for Apple’s Chinese vendors to set up manufacturing units in the country

 These changes to the FDI policy implied that any foreign direct investment from Bangladesh, China, Pakistan, Nepal, Myanmar, Bhutan, and Afghanistan needed prior government approval, irrespective of the FDI cap applicable to the sector.
 Prior approval was made mandatory for sectors that were otherwise on the automatic route.
 This applied even to indirect FDI from these countries routed via others.

-An inter-ministerial committee set up to look at proposals involving FDI from China has so far cleared investments in Co., Nippon Paint Holdings and Netplay Sports Pvt Ltd. The three-pronged framework may help speed up a decision on some of the stalled proposals.
+An inter-ministerial committee set up to look at proposals involving FDI from China has so far cleared investments in Citizen Watches Co., Nippon Paint Holdings and Netplay Sports Pvt Ltd. The three-pronged framework may help speed up a decision on some of the stalled proposals.

 Get the day's headlines from Tech Observer straight in your inbox